Latin American music in the United States: History

-In 1963, Trini Lopez burst on the scene with his chart topping album "Trini Lopez at PJ's".
-At a popular Los Angeles nightclub where famous Hollywood stars came to party, Frank Sinatra saw Trini and signed him to his own record label, Reprise Records.
-Trini was the first rock act on Reprise Records who later signed Jimi Hendrix.
-Trini is a son of an immigrant Mexican couple, who was born in Houston, Texas.
-He was picked to replace Buddy Holly in the Crickets after Holly's death.
-Growing up in a Mexican and Black ghetto in Houston, his father bought him a guitar to get him occupied with a hobby that was not gang related.
-He started as a rockabilly artist in Texas.
-After moving to Los Angeles with the goal to meet his idol Frank Sinatra, he landed at PJ's nightclub playing solo guitar and singing for a year and a half.
-He played popular tunes for 4 or 5 sets a night.
-The folk scene was in full bloom at the time and he incorporated popular folks songs into his sets along with rock standards from Ray Charles to show tunes from West Side Story.
-His energy and the ability to grab an audience and get them partying is captured live on the 2 albums recorded at PJ's with the addition of drums and bass guitar.
-International stardom was the result with several folk rock hits including "Lemon Tree" and "If I Had a Hammer", plus a blockbuster remake of La Bamba all recorded live in front of the PJ's crowd.
-He not only created the fold rock genre, but opened the door for future generations of Latin stars by refusing to change his last name when early record execs scoffed at the idea of a Lopez making a name in the largely Anglo radio and TV world.
-He later went into film acting and became associated with Frank Sinatra's Rat Pack.
-He was co-billed with the Beatles in Paris the 2 weeks before they appeared on the Ed Sullivan Show.
+In 1963, Trini Lopez burst onto the scene with his chart-topping album, "Trini Lopez at PJ's."
+While performing at a popular Los Angeles nightclub frequented by Hollywood stars, Frank Sinatra noticed Trini and signed him to his own record label, Reprise Records.
+Trini was the first rock act on Reprise Records, which later signed Jimi Hendrix.

+Trini Lopez, the son of immigrant Mexican parents, was born in Houston, Texas.
+He was chosen to replace Buddy Holly in the Crickets after Holly's tragic death.
+Growing up in a Mexican and Black neighborhood in Houston, his father bought him a guitar to keep him engaged in a hobby that wasn't associated with gangs.
+He began his career as a rockabilly artist in Texas.

+After relocating to Los Angeles with the goal of meeting his idol, Frank Sinatra, he found himself at PJ's nightclub, where he played solo guitar and sang for a year and a half.
+He performed popular tunes during 4 or 5 sets every night.
+At the time, the folk music scene was thriving, and he incorporated well-known folk songs into his sets, along with rock standards ranging from Ray Charles to show tunes from "West Side Story."
+His infectious energy and ability to captivate an audience and get them in the party spirit were captured live on the two albums recorded at PJ's, with the addition of drums and bass guitar.

+The result was international stardom, marked by several folk-rock hits, including "Lemon Tree" and "If I Had a Hammer," along with a sensational remake of "La Bamba," all recorded live in front of the PJ's crowd.
+Trini Lopez not only pioneered the folk-rock genre but also paved the way for future generations of Latin stars by refusing to change his last name when early record executives doubted that a Lopez could make a name in the predominantly Anglo radio and TV world.

+He later ventured into film acting and became associated with Frank Sinatra's Rat Pack.
+He was co-billed with the Beatles in Paris just two weeks before they made their iconic appearance on the Ed Sullivan Show.

-Likewise, Tex-Mex and Tejano style featured the conjunto sound, resulting in such important music as "Tequila" by The Champs, "96 Tears" by Question Mark and the Mysterians, Sam the Sham & the Pharaohs, Thee Midniters, and the many combinations led by Doug Sahm, including the Sir Douglas Quintet and the Texas Tornados.
-The Texas Tornados featured Freddy Fender, who brought Latin soul to country music.
-And the Tornados' Flaco Jiménez is a genuine conjunto hero, a third-generation accordionist whose grandfather learned the instrument from German settlers in Texas.
+Similarly, the Tex-Mex and Tejano styles incorporated the conjunto sound, giving rise to important music such as 'Tequila' by The Champs, "96 Tears" by Question Mark and the Mysterians, Sam the Sham & the Pharaohs, Thee Midniters, and the various groups led by Doug Sahm, including the Sir Douglas Quintet and the Texas Tornados.
+The Texas Tornados included Freddy Fender, who infused Latin soul into country music.
+Flaco Jiménez, a member of the Tornados, is a genuine conjunto hero, a third-generation accordionist whose grandfather learned the instrument from German settlers in Texas.
 Johnny Rodriguez is another Latin country star.

 In the modern rock and roll era, Carlos Santana featured a full-blown Latin approach.
-Joe King Carrasco y las Coronas play punk rock Tex-Mex style.
+Joe King Carrasco y las Coronas play punk rock in a Tex-Mex style.